-This workshop explores how we talk the talk: What happens when we don’t fit the mold society gave us?
-How are we perceived?
-Communication is one of the most fundamental aspects of an organization or business, and it starts with how we communicate with our colleagues and business partners.
+This workshop explores how we talk the talk: What happens when begin to ignore the mold that society gave us?
+What if instead of focusing on how to communicate as "professional women," we focus on communicating assertively as leaders?
+Communication is one of the most fundamental aspects of an organization, and it starts with how we communicate with our colleagues and business partners.

 - Providing a thorough understanding of societally defined communication norms, including how they were formed, what they imply and why they still persist

 - Improving understanding of how to push past cultural expectations for female communication standards, so that participants can communicate confidently and professionally, regardless of whether or not they fit the expected “norm”